- Subscribe Today

 “If you’re flying to Singapore, you have plenty of time for reading,” says Billings.

 The information struck a chord with Tisone.
 He proceeded to read books on the subject, attend seminars and visit “lean” plants.
-In November 2002, he traveled to all 22 Energizer sites around the globe and introduced lean to plant employees.
+He traveled to all 22 Energizer sites around the globe and introduced lean to plant employees.

 Reliability’s role in Energizer’s emerging lean program was not an afterthought.
 As lean was taking shape at the corporate level, Maryville introduced ACW.
 This three-letter acronym, short for autonomous care workshop, changed the way the plant and its more than 500 employees looked at production, maintenance and dancing.

-ACW began in June 2003, one month before the company’s official lean kickoff.
+ACW began one month before the company’s official lean kickoff.
 The first ACW took place in one of the plant’s molding areas.

 “The business was good, and we pushed the machinery hard,” says Hockridge.
 “We wanted to do an event in this area to really bring these machines back.”